Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ### <a name="Data_Transmission_link"></a>Data transmission:
-The following text and images will describe the process of sending and receiving [frames](#Frame_link) on both devices.
+The following will describe the process of sending and receiving [frames](#Frame_link) on both devices.

 The data transmission process has 3 steps: